leminlimez/Nugget/README.md

 ```

 The application itself can be compiled by running `compile.py`.

+## Sparserestore Info
+This uses the sparserestore exploit to write to files outside of the intended restore location, like mobilegestalt.
+Read the [Getting the File](#getting-the-file) section to learn how to get your mobilegestalt file.

+Sparserestore works on all versions iOS 17.0-18.1.1.
+There is partial support for iOS 18.2 developer beta 3 and newer not using any exploits.

+> [!NOTE]
+> **Mobilegestalt and AI Enabler tweaks are not supported on iOS 18.2+.** It will never be supported, do not make issues asking for when it is supported.

 ## Read More
 If you would like to read more about the inner workings of the exploit and iOS restore system, I made a write up which you can read [here][ReadMoreGist].